 Overall, we observed a considerable improvement over 2013 results, both for the team runs and the baselines.
 The best run for task 3a was submitted by team GRIUM, with a P@10 of 0.7560 and a NDCG@10 of 0.7445.
 The best run for task 3b was submitted by team SNUMEDINFO on the Czech topics, with P@10 of 0.7551 and NDCG@10 of 0.7011 (their P@10 is slightly higher for Czech topics than for English ones).
-The three best teams are using LM as retrieval method, perform some query expansion and two of them use UMLS.
+The three best teams use language modelling retrieval methods, perform some query expansion and two of them use UMLS.
 The best team for task 3b used Google Translate18 to translate the queries.